award

 2. Manufacturing – the product was built incorrectly.

-3. Failure to warn – missing or unclear instructions increase risk.
+3. Failure to warn – missing or unclear instructions increases risk.

-Each theory calls for different evidence, so work with a lawyer who knows the difference.
+Each theory requires different evidence, so work with a Sacramento seatbelt injury attorney who understands the distinctions.

 Immediate Steps After a Sacramento Crash

-File an injury report and keep every bill.
+File an injury report and retain all bills.
 California’s median hospital charge for occupant-protection injuries tops $20,000

 Seek medical care within 24–48 hours.
 Hidden injuries such as bowel tears often appear late but escalate fast.